Sean-Jay-M/DublinBus/README.md

 # DublinBus
 A React - Flask web application which utilizes Machine Learning techniques and models to predict bus journey times with a 95.8% Accuracy.
-This application was made over the course of a number of months with four individuals utiling the Agile Scrum management approach:
+This application was made over the course of a number of months with four individuals utilizing the Agile Scrum management approach:

 [Sean-Jay-M](https://github.com/Sean-Jay-M)